tm-a-t/telegram-bot-handbook/pages/book/dev/api.md

 # Telegram API VS Bot API.
 What Is the Difference?

-Basically, developing a bot means developing a program which connects to Telegram servers, receives some info (like incoming messages) and sends some instructions (like "reply to that message.")
+Developing a bot means creating a program that connects to Telegram servers, receives information (such as incoming messages) and sends instructions (like "reply to that message").
 Let's dive into how it works.

 **MTProto API** (also known as **Telegram API**) is the API through which your mobile or desktop Telegram app connects to the Telegram servers.
-It is open, meaning that developers can use the API to create own Telegram apps.
+It is open, meaning that developers can use the API to create their own Telegram apps.
-MTProto API is named after MTProto encryption protocol which Telegram team developed for their messenger.
+The MTProto API is named after the MTProto encryption protocol which the Telegram team developed for their messenger.

 **Telegram Bot API** is another official API.
 Bot API is built on top of MTProto API and can only be used for bots.

-Bot API was created to provide developers with a possibility of writing bots on plain HTTP-requests and not studying MTProto.
+The Bot API was created to allow developers to write bots using plain HTTP-requests without having to learn the complexities of MTProto.
 It also has features to make development easier, such as webhooks and built-in HTML/Markdown markup.

 However, you won't need the perks of Bot API :)

-You will probably use wrapper libraries rather than plain HTTP-requests anyway.
+Most developers use wrapper libraries rather than plain HTTP-requests anyway.
-There are libraries for many programming languages, and they often include even more features for convenient development.
+These libraries are available for many programming languages and often include even more features for convenient development.

 In short, you can develop bots with either Telegram API or Bot API.